RanggaAndaRahman123/RanggaAndaRahman123/README.md

  👋 Hi, I’m @RanggaAndaRahman123
 - 👀 I’m interested in Theoretical Physics and Machine Learning
-- 🌱 I’m currently learning Undergraduate Computational Physics
+- 🌱 I’m currently an undergraduate Computational Physics Student of Universitas Brawijaya
 - 💞️ I’m looking to collaborate on Machine Learning, Black Hole Simulation, Data Analytics
 - 📫 How to reach me LinkedIn: www.linkedin.com/in/rangga-anda-rahman-890757200
 - 😄 Pronouns: Him